NicolaiRuckel/beamer-template/README.md

 - overwrite all colors and remove redefinition of `darkred`.
 - define gray colors
 - move syntax highlighting for Rust in separate package
+- maybe separate files for commands/packages of template and custom ones.

 ## Useful links
 - Beamer appearance cheat sheet: